<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>Eventually, click on <strong>Close</strong> to Close the Window.
+<li>Eventually, click on <strong>Close</strong> to close the Window.
 If you are prompted for a <strong>Restart</strong>, kindly restart it right away so that the changes made to the system will reflect.
-It is suggested to restart the system. </li>
+It is suggested to restart the system.</li>

 </ul>

-<figure class="wp-block-image aligncenter size-full is-resized"><img loading="lazy" decoding="async" width="781" height="651" src="https://winsides.com/wp-content/uploads/2024/06/Close.webp" alt="Close the window" class="wp-image-1224" style="width:768px" title="Enable Unified Write Filter in Windows 11 2" srcset="https://winsides.com/wp-content/uploads/2024/06/Close.webp 781w, https://winsides.com/wp-content/uploads/2024/06/Close-300x250.webp 300w, https://winsides.com/wp-content/uploads/2024/06/Close-768x640.webp 768w" sizes="auto, (max-width: 781px) 100vw, 781px" /><figcaption class="wp-element-caption">Close the window</figcaption></figure>
+<figure class="wp-block-image aligncenter size-full is-resized"><img loading="lazy" decoding="async" width="781" height="651" src="https://winsides.com/wp-content/uploads/2024/06/Close.webp" alt="Close the window" class="wp-image-1224" style="width:768px" title="Enable Unified Write Filter on Windows 11 2" srcset="https://winsides.com/wp-content/uploads/2024/06/Close.webp 781w, https://winsides.com/wp-content/uploads/2024/06/Close-300x250.webp 300w, https://winsides.com/wp-content/uploads/2024/06/Close-768x640.webp 768w" sizes="auto, (max-width: 781px) 100vw, 781px" /><figcaption class="wp-element-caption">Close the window</figcaption></figure>

 <ul class="wp-block-list">